Connections

 Push, fetch, both

-Most teams push more often than they fetch — the workflow is “generate synthetic data, write it into the test system”.
-But for SAP regression workflows, you also fetch existing records into a saved set you can run regression against.
+Most teams push more often than they fetch.
+The workflow is “generate synthetic data, write it into the test system”.
+But for SAP regression workflows, you also fetch existing records to build a regression dataset from.
 See Workflows → SAP regression.

 The same connection is used for both directions; nothing extra to configure.